kzky/python-online-machine-learning-library/README.md

 * scipy
 * scikit-learn

-## How to use
-Refer to the main function

 ## Data Interface
+Two intefaces are published learn and predict interface.

 * Learn inteface takes two arguments of X and y which are a 2d-numpy array or a scipy sparse martix and an array-like object respectively like scikit-learn fit interface.
 * Predict interface takes one argument which is a 1d-numpy array or a 1-by-n scipy sparse matrix.

-All you have to do is instantiate model, call learn method with samples and labels, an d predict for sample similar to scikit-learn interface
+All you have to do is instantiate model, call learn method with samples and labels, and predict for one sample similar to scikit-learn interface

 ```python:main.py
 # learn